According to Chip vendor Qualcomm, all 5G mmWave deployments in the world are currently (March 2021) using 5G non-standalone (NSA) configuration.

-- Microsites, lamp sites and pole sites: Most of these serve the 26 GHz or the 28 GHz spectrum in a 2T2R 800 MHz or a 4T4R 400 MHz set-up.
+Microsites, lamp sites and pole sites: Most of these serve the 26 GHz or the 28 GHz spectrum in a 2T2R 800 MHz or a 4T4R 400 MHz set-up.
 These compact and energy-efficient small cells help to provide coverage in outdoor hotspots.

-- Indoor 5G small cell solutions: Vendors started to release indoor 5G small cells using mmWave to make sure operators can provide continuous 5G mmWave coverage.
+Indoor 5G small cell solutions: Vendors started to release indoor 5G small cells using mmWave to make sure operators can provide continuous 5G mmWave coverage.
 These small cells can ensure fibre-like speed in the mmWave spectrum with compact, lightweight equipment.
 Leveraging existing Ethernet cabling, and weighing less than 4 kg, they can generally be easily installed by one engineer

 Fixed wireless access scenarios

 Deploying a 5G FWA network using mmWave spectrum can be cost effective.
 The results are sensitive to overall traffic demand, mmWave propagation performance and the share of downlink and uplink in total traffic at the peak demand hour.
 In a rural US town, suburban Europe and urban China, mmWave FWA can be a cost-effective strategy if 5G FWA is able to capture a good percentage of the residential broadband market demand, traffic demand during the busy hour is relatively high and data consumption does not slow down.

 Indoor scenario for 5G mmWave

 Consider the cost effectiveness of deploying mmWave indoor small cells along with mid-band small cells in a hypothetical office building